-- 1 Have the firm's own funds been equal to or greater than its own funds requirement throughout the reporting period? - 2 Have all funds received from customers been immediately segregated and safeguarded throughout the reporting period? - 3 Please report the number of electronic money accounts open with the firm at the end of the reporting period. - 4 Please report the number of agents the firm was responsible for at the end of the reporting period
+Yes/No Explanation is f No 1 Have the firm's own funds been equal to or greater than its own funds requirement throughout the reporting period?
+2 Have all funds received from customers been immediately segregated and safeguarded throughout the reporting period?
+3 Please report the number of electronic money accounts open with the firm at the end of the reporting period.
+4 Please report the number of agents the firm was responsible for at the end of the reporting period Audited Accounts 5 If your firm is incorporated, does in Companies House small firms exe accounts audited?
+Please answer 'yes mption from 6 If your firm is required to submit a report the date on which your according Please enter date audited acc 7 Is your firm a 'hybrid' firm conduregulated business with an obligat accounts for its electronic money business?
+Please answer 'yes' or 'no' . ion to sub mit separate 8 If you have answered 'yes' to 7 ab date these accounts were last subm

-Audited Accounts

-- 5 If your firm is incorporated, does it qualify for the Companies House small firms exemption from having its accounts audited?
-Please answer 'yes' or 'no'. - 6 If your firm is required to submit audited accounts, please report the date on which your accounts were last audited.
-Please enter date - 7 Is your firm a 'hybrid' firm conducting other nonregulated business with an obligation to submit separate accounts for its electronic money and payment services business?
-Please answer 'yes' or 'no'. - 8 If you have answered 'yes' to 7 above, please enter the date these accounts were last submitted to us.
-Please enter date